Types of Commands in Splunk

 The transaction command groups events that meet various constraints into transactions—collections of events, possibly from multiple sources.
 Events are grouped together if all transaction definition constraints are met.
 Transactions are composed of the raw text (the _raw field) of each member event, the timestamp (the _time field) of the earliest member event, the union of all other fields of each member event, and some additional fields the describe the transaction such as duration and eventcount.

 All the transaction command arguments are optional, but some constraints must be specified to define how events are grouped into transactions.
-Splunk does not necessarily interpret the transaction defined by multiple fields as a conjunction (field1 AND field2 AND field3) or a disjunction (field1 OR field2 OR field3) of those fields.
+Splunk does not necessarily interpret the transaction defined by multiple fields as conjunction (field1 AND field2 AND field3) or a disjunction (field1 OR field2 OR field3) of those fields.
 If there is a transitive relationship between the fields in the <fields list>, the transaction command uses it.

-For example, if you searched for transaction host cookie, you might see the following events grouped into a single transaction:
+For example, if you searched for a transaction host cookie, you might see the following events grouped into a single transaction:

 event=1 host=a event=2 host=a cookie=b event=3 cookie=b